ryansmick/pipd/README.md

 ## Purpose

 By default, pip doesn't include an effective dependency tracking method for packages that are installed.
 I realized this one day when I went to uninstall a package with what felt like a million dependencies and all that pip removed was the top-level package.
 This didn't seem right to me, since I no longer needed the other 100 packages that were installed with that single pip command.
-For that reason, I decided to create a toolto track dependencies among installed packages and to uninstall all the packages that are no longer needed as dependencies for a removed package.
+For that reason, I decided to create a tool to track dependencies among installed packages and to uninstall all the packages that are no longer needed as dependencies for a removed package.
 Thus, pipd was born.

 ## Installation